sgolden4/FileSharingSystem/FileSharing/readme-server.txt

 SWE 622 File Server:

 To run the server:
-From the command line, in the directory containing FileServerMain.class, type: java FileServerMain
+From the command line, in the directory containing Server.jar, type: java -jar Server.jar

 When the server starts up, it starts checking the predetermined ports for other servers of its type.
 If we actually had multiple physical servers to test with,